 - 5 tablespoons organic ginger, unpeeled

-- Mix water, 3 tablespoon of grated ginger, and sugar together in a wide mouth Mason jar, until all the sugar dissolves.
+- Mix water, 3 tablespoons of grated ginger, and sugar together in a wide mouth Mason jar, until all the sugar dissolves.
+Top up the jar with filtered water (about 3 1/2 cups).
 Cover the jar with a clean handkerchief and secure with a jar ring.
 Place in a warm room, like your kitchen, but protect the jar from direct sunlight.
 If you kitchen is cooler than 70F, your ginger bug may take longer to grow.

 - Set the ginger bug aside for 3 days, stirring once a day to mix the yeast and bacteria together with the ginger.
 After 3 to 7 days the ginger bug will begin to bubble.
 Continue stirring once a day until you see bubbling or other signs of fermentation.